imlauer/imlauer.github.io/index.md

 * Zero sum games are bad.
 * Statistics are a new form of advertising.
 * Zoomers a mail client is an "app".
+* Vibecoding is a scam: You are still doing the coding, you are just using a different language (English in this case), and English is a poor language for many reasons: it's not precise.

 ---